Davido264/my-dotfiles/initerary.md

 https://www.gnu.org/software/coreutils/manual/coreutils.pdf

+- [ ] ./roles/gaming/tasks/main.yml
+    - TODO: Gaming on fedora
+- [ ] ./roles/cli/tmux/tasks/main.yml
+    - TODO: Install tmuxinator on fedora
+- [ ] ./roles/devel/tasks/langs/flutter.yml
+    - TODO: Install flutter w/o dying
+- [ ] ./roles/devel/tasks/main.yml
+    - TODO: Write this for Mason
+- [ ] ./roles/devel/tasks/main.yml
+    - TODO: Don't know, maybe first to mary kondo this
+- [ ] ./roles/system/tasks/main.yml
+    - TODO: Detect android/termux with ansible_facts
-- [ ]
+- [ ] ./roles/shell_env/tasks/main.yml
+    - TODO: Think about this
-    - configs/.config/nvim/lua/plugins/tools/mason.lua
+- [ ] ./roles/desktop_env/tasks/gnome.yml
-    - TODO: When I have the time, go for the option 4, https://github.com/nvim-treesitter/nvim-treesitter/issues/2900 had the same issue
-        - Option 4, fork, implement and contribute
+    - TODO: Install caffeine and fullscreen-to-new-workspace extensions on fedora

-- [ ]
+- [ ] ./roles/desktop_env/tasks/main.yml
+    - TODO: Create a separate task for Nerd fonts to do it manually by default and using pacman in arch
-    - roles/desktop/desktop_environment/base/tasks/main.yml
+- [ ] ./roles/desktop_env/tasks/main.yml
     - TODO: This requires an iso from MS Windows or a CD of Office 2007
+- [ ] ./stow/neovim/.config/nvim/lua/plugins/tools/mason.lua
+    - TODO: When I have the time, go for the option 4, https://github.com/nvim-treesitter/nvim-treesitter/issues/2900 had

 - [ ] `L8TR`: fix `pacman`'s _Operation to slow_
     - [ ] what if I want to run the script and do other things?
 Can the script be resilient with this errors?